santiallende/myWebsite/content/psychotherapy/header/index.md

 I also have a personal meditation practice and find that focused awareness and compassion often make their way into my clinical work and help patients discover a deeper knowing that directs lasting resolution.
 However, in addition, I integrate attachment-based psychodynamic interventions, cognitive-behavioral interventions, narrative therapy, and reminiscence therapy into my work with patients.
 Together, we can draw on a variety of methods to help you process grief and loss, move into a new stage of life, take on new roles, navigate challenging aspects of relationships, better live with pain, or nurture your capacity for creative and/or spiritual emergence.

-Some patients find benefit in using data to support their work in psychotherapy.
+Some patients find benefit in using data to support their psychotherapy.
 If you are interested in using self-report and/or biomarker data to better understand yourself, we can determine whether it may be helpful for your growth.
 This is something we can discuss further during our work together.

 # Fees and Insurance